-Denylist
+Security Denylist

-A denylist is a rule set that blocks specified users, applications, addresses, domains, or other items while allowing the rest unless another rule stops them.
+A denylist blocks specified users, files, addresses, domains, or other items while leaving other activity permitted by default.

-A denylist is a rule set that blocks specified users, applications, addresses, domains, or other items while allowing the rest unless another rule stops them.
+A denylist is a rule set that blocks specified users, files, applications, addresses, domains, or other items while allowing the rest unless another rule stops them.
 In plain language, it means the system is mostly permissive, but it explicitly blocks known-bad or disallowed items.

 Why It Matters

 They also matter because many organizations need targeted restrictions around active threats, policy violations, or emerging indicators.
-A denylist can be a useful response when broad redesign is not immediately possible.
+A denylist can be a useful response when a broad redesign is not immediately possible.

 Where It Appears in Real Systems or Security Workflow